mrcavalcanti/mosaicoo/docs/sources/administration/configuration.md

 ### reporting_enabled

-When enabled Grafana will send anonymous usage statistics to `stats.grafana.org`.
+When enabled Mosaicoo will send anonymous usage statistics to `stats.grafana.org`.
 No IP addresses are being tracked, only simple counters to track running instances, versions, dashboard and error counts.
 It is very helpful to us, so please leave this enabled.
 Counters are sent every 24 hours.
 Default